-The College of Education and Human Development also offers minors in exercise science, sport administration, and wellness coaching to support the degree programs of students both within the College of Education and Human Development and those pursuing a degree through another college at the University.
+The College of Education and Human Development also offers minors in exercise science and sport administration to support the degree programs of students both within the College of Education and Human Development and those pursuing a degree through another college/school at the University.

 College of Education and Human Development Administration

-The complete and up-to-date list of Education leadership and administration is located on the CEHD website at louisville.edu/education/about/administration.html.
+The complete and up-to-date list of Education leadership and administration is located on the CEHD website.

 Faculty and Departmental Information

-The complete and up-to-date list of departments and faculty is located on the CEHD website at cehddirectory.louisville.edu.
+The complete and up-to-date list of departments and faculty is located on the CEHD website.

 Education Advising and Student Services (EASS) is located in Room 140 of the Porter Education Building and is open Monday through Friday, 8:00 am to 5:00 pm.
 EASS provides prospective and current students with excellent academic advising, consistent and accurate program information, and services related to registration, financial aid, and admissions.